move-coop/parsons/ngpvan.rst

 .. note::
    API Keys
       - API Keys are specific to each committee and state, so you might need many.
-      - Not all API Keys are provisioned for all end points.
+      - Not all API Keys are provisioned for all endpoints.
 When requesting API keys, you should specify the endpoints that you need access to.

 .. warning::
    VANIDs